 Here are a few ways to beat your clock-watching urges.

-- Stay connected through technology: RPCI offers free wifi access and complimentary laptop rentals from The Community Cancer Resource Center (CCRC) so you can continue your social media pursuits or stay connected to friends through email, Skype, gchat or Facebook.
+- Stay connected through technology: RPCI offers free wifi access and complimentary laptop rentals from Cancer Resource Center for Patients and Families so you can continue your social media pursuits or stay connected to friends through email, Skype, gchat or Facebook.
 With access to websites like Netflix or Hulu, you can pick a new TV series and start at season one.

-- Movie night: The CCRC has a great selection of movies you can borrow and watch in your room.
+- Movie night: The Cancer Resource Center has a great selection of movies you can borrow and watch in your room.
 They also have CDs, audiobooks and a library of various publications.

 - Invite visitors: Let friends and family visit often.
 They can cheer you up, make you laugh and bring you stuff from home that you normally enjoy such as magazines, board games, cards or video games.